swarmslab/modquad-simulator/README.md

 ### Launching the simulator
 The simulator for five quadrotors is launched by
 ```
-$ roslaunch modquad_simulator simulation.launch
+$ roslaunch modquad_simulator simulation5.launch
 ```
 Each robot simulates the dynamics of a quadrotor by runing the `modquad_sim` node and its pose is displayed in RViz.
-The launch file `simulation.launch` can be easily modified to change the number of quadrotors, their initial location and their color.
+The launch file `simulation5.launch` can be easily modified to change the number of quadrotors, their initial location and their color.

 As well as the actual crazyflie robot, the simulator receives two inputs:
 * Attitude command: the topic _cmd_vel_ receives the desired thrust, roll, pitch and yaw inputs.
 It follows the same format as the `crazyflie_ros `package.